alphagov/government-service-design-manual/service-manual/design-and-content/resources/buttons.md

     url: /service-manual/design-and-content
 ---

 Buttons should be used to signify actions that the user can perform.
-Here's how to create buttons in the GOV.UK style.

-If you're using [Sass](http://sass-lang.com/) in your project the [GOV.UK button Sass mixin](https://github.com/alphagov/government-service-design-manual/blob/master/service-manual/assets/stylesheets/design-patterns/_buttons.scss) will help.

 ## Button styles

-The button mixin styles can be applied to links, inputs and button tags, like this:
+Buttons can be made of links, inputs and button tags.
+CSS should be used to separate the technical implementation of a button from its style, like this:

-### Example

 <div class="pattern-example">
   <p>